-- From SANtricity System Manager, review the details in the Recovery Guru to confirm that there is an issue with the power canister and select Recheck from the Recovery Guru to ensure no other items must be addressed first. - Check that the amber Attention LED on the power canister is on, indicating that the canister has a fault.
+- You have reviewed the details in the Recovery Guru to confirm that there is an issue with a battery and to ensure no other items must be addressed first. - You have checked that the amber Attention LED on the power canister is on, indicating that the canister has a fault.
 Contact technical support for assistance if both power canisters in the shelf have their amber Attention LEDs on.